adithyasrinivas11/High-performance-computing/README.md

 lab8 : a) matrix addition b) matrix multiplication (column major) c)matrix multiplication using blocking

-lab9 : a)sum od N array elements b)dot product using critcal section and Reduction
+lab9 : a)sum of N array elements b)dot product using critcal section and Reduction

-lab10: profiling of kmeans clustering code using grof
+lab10: profiling of kmeans clustering code using gprof